ibrunotome/macOS-switchblade/README.md

 # macOS-switchblade
-Script to install applications I most use, via brew and brew and brew cask.
+Script to install applications I most use, via brew and brew cask.